Lucky-Martin/fit-keeper/README.md

 The application that keeps you fit, and your body will love!
 # Authors

- - Lucky - Martin
+ - Lucky - Martin - Varna, PGKMKS
- - Georgi Georgiev
+ - Georgi Georgiev - Varna, PGKMKS

 # Files